jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 **Standard terms determination**

 ### 30M Standard terms determination
-As soon as practicable after completing any consultation or conferences under section 30L, or if there is no consultation or there are no conferences, after the closing date for submissions under section 30K(1)(e), the Commission must—
+(1) As soon as practicable after completing any consultation or conferences under section 30L, or if there is no consultation or there are no conferences, after the closing date for submissions under section 30K(1)(e), the Commission must—
   (a) prepare a standard terms determination; and
   (b) provide a copy of the standard terms determination to all parties to the determination; and (c) give public notice of the standard terms determination.
+(2) A standard terms determination is neither a legislative instrument nor a disallowable instrument for the purposes of the Legislation Act 2012 (and does not have to be presented to the House of Representatives under section 41 of that Act).

 ### 30N Commission's discretion to determine how standard terms determination is to be prepared
 (1) The Commission may, if it considers it appropriate in the circumstances, comply with section 30M(a) by preparing—